West Space Studio

 Andrea Illés, 2024

-During her residency, Andrea undertook a mentorship with West Space to develop a multi-part project.
-The first iteration began as a durational live-streamed performance, presented sorry I was so hungry as part of Stranger than fiction, grappling with the Sisyphean task of image-making as representation of the self.
-For three weeks, Andrea performed in her studio, viewable to audiences in-person and on screens in the gallery, our computers and phones.
+During her residency, Andrea undertook mentorship with West Space to develop a multi-part project.
+The first iteration was a durational live-streamed performance performed in her studio and viewable in-person and on screens in the gallery, our computers and phones.

-In September 2025, presents no rock no flower consolidating her growing reputation as an important new media and performance artist in this country’s cultural landscape.
+In September 2025, Andrea presents no rock no flower, consolidating her growing reputation as an important new media and performance artist in this country’s cultural landscape.

 A person with dark curly hair and a knitted jumper stands in a room with a red hue, they rest their forearm across their head.